hbz5000/CALFEWS/README.md

 1. 100 synthetic timeseries of inflows from the MHMM generator are stored at `calfews_src/data/MGHMM_synthetic/DailyQ_s{n}.csv`, where n is the sample 0-99.
 If you want to recreate these you can run `submmit_MGHMM_MOOWCU.sh` to the SLURM scheduler (set up for TheCube), or just run `generate_MGHMM_MOOWCU.py` on your local machine.
-Samples 0-31 are used for the multi-objective optimization, and samples 33-96 are used for the reevaluation.
+Samples 0-21 are used for the multi-objective optimization, and samples 22-99 are used for the reevaluation.

 ## Running the multi-objective optimization

-1. First run the baseline simulations with no new infrastructure by submitting submit_baselines_anvil.sh to the SLURM scheduler via sbatch.
-I ran all 100 simulations at once using a single job with 1 task of 100 cores.
+1. First run the baseline simulations with no new infrastructure by submitting `submit_baselines_bridges2.sh` to the SLURM scheduler via sbatch.
+I ran all 100 simulations at once using a single job with 1 task of 50 cores on Bridgees-2 on the
+   RM-shared partition.
 This took ~13 minutes.
-2. Run submit_moo_infra.sh for multiple seeds.
-Each submisssion uses 128 nodes on Stampede2.
-I ran 6 seeds: 3 with
+2. Run `submit_moo_infra_bridges2.sh` for multiple seeds.
+Each submisssion uses 32 nodes on the RM partition on Bridges-2.
+I ran 3 seeds.
-   dv_formulation=1, 3 with dv_formulation=2.
    For each, begin with numFEPrevious=0 (a fresh start for MOEA), and run for 48 hours.
-3. Once each of these has finished, it will store results in `results/infra_moo/dv{dv_formulation}_seed{seed}/` -> move this to `results/MOO_results_s2/dv{dv_formulation}_seed{seed}_round1/` for storage.
+3. Once each of these has finished, it will store results in `results/infra_moo/dv{dv_formulation}_seed{seed}/` -> move this to `results/MOO_results_bridges2/dv{dv_formulation}_seed{seed}_round1/` for storage.
 4. Now create a new directory `results/infra_moo/dv{dv_formulation}_seed{seed}/` for the round 2 results to be written to.
 Within it, create a directory `checkpts/`.
 Within that, copy the file `results/MOO_results_s2/dv{dv_formulation}_seed{seed}_round1/checkpts/s{seed}_nfe{NFE_last}.checkpt` from the